 First-Hand Advice From Other Owner Operators

-Get quick insight with this short video version of the following blog post (1:30).
+Watch it instead.
+Get quick insight with this short video of the blog post (1:30).

 Relay Payments turned to trucking Facebook groups SHE trucking and Rate Per Mile Masters to seek the best advice for newbies to trucking.
 With more than 70 responses, veterans of the industry had a ton of sound advice to share.